CarlosGascon/Data/README.md

 ## General Comments
 - Planetary mass (m), planetary radius (R) and semi-major axis (a) are always expressed in [Mjup], [Rearth] and [AU], respectively.
 - When center values are given (e.g., in Numerical Simulations), the corresponding matrices account for the results obtained exactly at the grid points defined by acenters and ecenters (or mcenters).
 Therefore, if matrices are Nm x Na, then acenters and mcenters have Na and Nm points, respectively.
-- When edge values are given (e.g., in Systems Prioritization), the corresponding matrices account for the results obtained as the average of the values at the edges of each bin defined by aedges and Redges.
+- When edge values are given (e.g., in Systems Prioritization), the corresponding matrices account for the results obtained by averaging the values at the edges of each bin defined by aedges and Redges.
 Therefore, if matrices are Nr x Na, then aedges and Redges have Na + 1 and Nr + 1 points, respectively.
 Note that, in the case of the occurrence grids (OccGrids), the average bin values are also multiplied by the area defined by the corresponding bin edges.
 - In most cases, the known planet's mass corresponds to the minimum value mp * sinI.
 - G, H and P refer to Giuppone's, the Hill AMD and Petrovich's stability criteria, respectively.
 - Depth-of-search is calculated using Garrett's code, available at: https://github.com/dgarrett622/DoS .